Design Thinking for Sustainability on Campus

 Besides the opportunity for free and abundant project materials, reusing items is more efficient and environmentally conscious than recycling them.
 “Not everything that we put in recycling is recycled,” Katherine explains.
 “A certain proportion is ‘contaminated’ and simply become garbage.”

-Calling the initiative The Stationery Project, she and her research assistant, Julia Pepler (BDes ‘18), began creating prototypes from discarded paper, outdated file folders, and other paper waste on campus.
+Calling the initiative The Stationery Project, she and Julia (as a research assistant) began creating prototypes from discarded paper, outdated file folders, and other paper waste on campus.
 Working out of the COMD Lab, they experimented with bindings, product size, and folding methods to develop products that were functional and aesthetically pleasing while also making maximum use of reusable paper waste.
 Using design thinking, they are working toward making a closed loop system for paper products at ECU.

 “The purpose of the project is twofold,” explains Katherine.
 “One, it seeks to make use the large quantity of waste and off-print paper and other materials generated on campus through exploratory bookbinding and paperwork.
 Here the goal is to develop high-quality items of stationery useful to all members of the Emily Carr community.